jdposada/courses/content/course/intros/_index.md

 ## What you will learn

-In this course you will learn the basics of the wodnerful carrer you have chosen, **Systems Engineering**.
+In this course you will learn the basics of the wonderful career you have chosen, **Systems Engineering**.
 We will cover the basics of Python Programming and Cloud Computing

 ## Course Description